Skip to content

 Kernel hardeningNo modules, no debugfs, no IPv6, no swap, read-only rootfsReduces guest kernel attack surface

-Network isolationAir-gapped NIC, DNS proxy, iptables, MITM proxyDNS and HTTPS are lifted into audited Security Events
+Network isolationAir-gapped NIC, DNS proxy, iptables, MITM proxyDNS and HTTPS are funneled through audited host policy handlers

 Filesystem sandboxingVirtioFS with path validation, resource limitsGuest confined to workspace directory